pramodk/spack-configs/README.md

 ![spack spec hdf5](.images/spec_hdf5_after.png)

-Here Spak is going to install 1.8.17 version of hdf5 using gcc 4.9.4.
+Here Spack is going to install 1.8.17 version of hdf5 using gcc 4.9.4.
 You can ignore rest of the information for now.
 Now if we try to install it using `spack install`:

 ![spack spec hdf5](.images/install_hdf5.png)